Are You new to RC? Get "The Beginner's Guide To Flying RC Airplanes" ebook for the flying start you need!

 High wing airplanes always make the best trainers because they are very stable and forgiving; the weight of the fuselage below the wing means that the airplane will always want to naturally level itself if left to fly on its own (providing that it is correctly trimmed by the pilot).

 Another giveaway is the amount of dihedral - the upward 'V' angle of the wings when looked at from the front of the airplane.
 More dihedral means more stability in the air and hence easier flying.
 Also, rc planes that rely only on rudder for directional control (i.e. no ailerons) will have more dihedral compared to one with ailerons, because the dihedral aids the turn of the airplane when rudder is applied.

 When learning to fly rc planes, always go for a trainer style airplane before any other.
 When you've mastered the basics, then you can move on to other design planes which are more aerobatically capable.

 For more information on trainer airplanes:

 6. RC flight simulators

-RC flight simulators offer one of the best ways of learning to fly rc airplanes without any risk of crashing and damaging a real model.
+RC flight simulators offer the best way of learning to fly rc airplanes without any risk of crashing and damaging a real model!

-If you are serious about learning to fly rc airplanes and your budget will stretch, consider buying one of the better sims such as Phoenix, RealFlight, Reflex XTR or AeroFly.
+If you are serious about learning to fly rc planes and your budget will stretch, do consider buying one.
 Alternatively look at the FMS simulator which is a freebie download, and Clearview is another option.